 Most medical institutions have a policy of keeping written records for a certain period (usually up to a year), before moving them to a different format or disposing of them.
 Remember to keep records organised and on a rolling basis, make sure all old records are moved securely.

-Having a robust digital system in place to store older records is crucial for modern medical institutions.
+Having a robust digital system in place is crucial for the secure storage of medical records in modern healthcare organisations.
 You should be able to find records using a patient’s name and date of birth, and instantly see their previous details.

 Having an inaccuracy on a medical record is very serious.
 As soon as one is brought to your attention, follow the information listed by the NHS on correcting medical records.
 Do not delete or alter the records in any way before going through the due process.

-At the end of the retention period or when a document is no longer needed, secure destruction of medical records, such as shredding, is a vital component of any healthcare organisation record keeping policy.
+t the end of the retention period or when a document is no longer needed, secure destruction of medical records, including medical record shredding, is a vital component of any healthcare organisation record keeping policy.

-To guarantee that your medical records stand up to changing industry regulations and GDPR, your medical institution should use a secure and efficient shredding service to ensure safe destruction of your confidential patient records & documents.
+To guarantee that your medical records stand up to changing industry regulations and GDPR, your medical institution should use a secure and efficient process for shredding medical documents to ensure safe destruction of your confidential patient records.

-Additionally, once legal retention periods have ended, partner with a confidential information disposal company, such as Shred-it, to maintain compliance and protect patient privacy.
+Additionally, once legal retention periods have ended, partner with trusted shredding companies for medical records, such as Shred-it, to maintain compliance and protect patient privacy.

 Discover more about document retention in the healthcare sector at the NHS.

-Shred-it offers flexible paper shredding & document destruction services designed to meet your needs in a fast-changing medical landscape.
-From secure document shredding to hard drive destruction, we provide comprehensive solutions to ensure the confidentiality of your information.
+Shred-it provides paper shredding and document destruction services designed to support healthcare organisations.
+From secure document shredding to hard drive destruction, we provide comprehensive solutions to protect the confidentiality of your information.

 Our services include on-site & off-site document and hard drive destruction and speciality shredding services, allowing you to choose the most suitable option for your data security requirements.